 Arline explains that it’s essential to figure out a time frame for the use of the photo booth in your wedding reception.
 Because your guests are probably going to have such a fabulous time using the booth, you’ll want to check with the photographer to see how much extra it will cost if you decided to keep the booth around for a little while longer than originally intended.
 In addition, you should be sure to see if the time allotted includes set-up and take-down of the booth, or if that is something the photographer will arrive early and stay late to take care of.

-To find out more about getting into the photo booth fun with Ace Photobooths, take a look at their website, and give them a call at 615-851-2774.
+To find out more about getting into the photo booth fun with Ace Photobooths, and give them a call at 615-851-2774.
 Tell Arline The Pink Bride sent you!

 All photos courtesy of Ace Photography, obtained via e-mail.